-What Does It Mean to Direct Deed or Direct Sow Seeds?
+What Does It Mean to Direct Seed or Direct Sow Seeds?

 Often you won't lose any time when you direct sow instead of starting seeds early indoors.
 Plants that are seeded and grown in place won't experience the stress of transplanting and will not need time to adjust to their new growing conditions and you won't even have to harden them off.